-I like to capture your birth in a way in which you will be able to share theses images with friends and family.
-I suggest that my moms where the hospital gown or a sport bra to help keep things covered during labor and when it comes time for the birth I position myself in location where I can get the birth without showing all the lady bits. 🙂 Sometime birth happens quickly and I will just start shooting to make sure I don’t miss the baby being born.
+I like to capture your birth in a way in which you will be able to share these images with friends and family.
+I suggest that my moms where the hospital gown or a sports bra to help keep things covered during labor and when it comes time for the birth I position myself in a location where I can get the birth without showing all the lady bits. :)Sometimes birth happens quickly and I will just start shooting to make sure I don’t miss the baby being born.
 Normally the belly covers up the lady bits so that I can get some great shots os baby coming on earth-side. 🙂

 Will you post my images social media?